guardian/service-catalogue/ADR/05-prisma-seeding.md

 - Data is deterministic and reproducible.
 - Seed data can be reviewed and versioned alongside schema changes.
 - Developers can evolve the local dataset intentionally to cover specific scenarios.
+- Deterministic data makes E2E and integration testing much simpler, something we only do manually at the moment.

 #### Disadvantages